Repercussions of gifting assets

 If you’re considering gifting any assets, particularly transfer of a property, you’ll need to seek legal advice to make sure it’s done properly.
 The Law Society has produced detailed guidelines for solicitors on gifts of property and their implications for long-term care.
 Make sure that any solicitor you speak to is aware of these guidelines.

-You can give your home to your children – or someone else – even while you’re still living in it.
-But there are ...
+You can give your home to your children, even while you’re still living in it.
+But be aware of the complex rules.

-A guide to the implications of gifting assets or property, including the risk of incurring Capital Gains Tax, and ...
+A guide to the implications of gifting assets or property, including information about Capital Gains Tax and trusts.

 Find out how fees vary across the UK.
 There are also differences depending on the type of care home you are looking for ...